elektito/pgtrio/README.md

 # pgtrio

 This is a [Trio][1]-native PostgreSQL interface library.
-It implements the PostgreSQL wire protocol (both text and binary) in pure Python, so it's likely not the best performing interface library out there.
+It implements the PostgreSQL wire protocol (both text and binary) in pure Python.
+It automatically converts between common postgres/python types, and supports adding custom codecs for other types.
+Transactions, cursors, and prepared statements are also supported.

 Minimum Python version supported is 3.8.